codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

 	.. php:method:: dropDatabase($dbName)

 		:param	string	$dbName: Name of the database to drop
-		:returns:	TRUE on success, FALSE on failure
+		:returns:	true on success, false on failure
 		:rtype:	bool

 		Drops a database.
 Usage:  See `Creating and Dropping Databases`_.

-	.. php:method:: dropTable($table_name[, $if_exists = FALSE])
+	.. php:method:: dropTable($table_name[, $if_exists = false])

 		:param	string	$table: Name of the table to drop
-		:param	string	$if_exists: Set to TRUE to add an 'IF EXISTS' clause
+		:param	string	$if_exists: Set to true to add an 'IF EXISTS' clause
-		:returns:	TRUE on success, FALSE on failure
+		:returns:	true on success, false on failure
 		:rtype:	bool

 		Drops a table.
 Usage:  See `Dropping a table`_.